Operations UAS/Drones — Open Category (Subcategories A1, A2 and A3)

 Subcategory A1

-Operations in subcategory A1 are carried out by avoiding overflight of non-participants and concentrations of persons.
-UAS suitable to fly within this subcategory must have any of the following characteristics:
+Operations in subcategory A1 are carried out avoiding the overflight of non-participating persons and concentrations of persons.
+UAS eligible to fly within this subcategory must have any of the following characteristics:

-• Be of private construction with a MTOM &LT;250 g and maximum speed of less than 19 m/s.
+• Be of private construction with a MTOM <250 g and maximum speed less than 19m/s.

-• Have a MTOM &LT;250 g, without class marking and have been placed on the market before 1 January 2024, with the requirements set out in point “UAS/drons without class marking”.
+• Have a MTOM <250 g, without class marking and placed on the market before 1 January 2024, with the requirements set out in point “UAS/droneswithout class marking (legacy) other than privately constructed”.

-• Carry Class C0 marking label and therefore comply with the following technical requirements:
+• Carry class C0 marking label and therefore meet the following technical requirements:

 • MTOM < 250 g;